what we’ve discovered

 The BRC-20 protocol launched in March 2023 and is, therefore, older than Runes, which debuted in April 2024.

-What Does the Launch of Runes Mean for the Bitcoin Ecosystem?
+What Did the Launch of Runes Mean for the Bitcoin Ecosystem?

 The launch of the Runes Protocol has paved the way for developers to create fungible tokens on Bitcoin, opening up the world’s most secure blockchain for a more vibrant token economy.